Skip to Main Content

 Study appraisal

 Appraisal is the process of critically analysing a study for its inclusion in a systematic review.
 The process determines if there are any factors which may influence the outcome of the study.
 These factors can be termed bias.
-There are tools available to appraise a number of different study types available via the Equator Network - Equator (Enhancing the QUAlity and Transparency Of health Research)
+There are tools available to appraise a number of different study types available via the LATITUDES Network.
+The EQUATOR Network provides standards for assessing the quality of reporting in different study types.

 More information and links about critically appraising studies can be found in the Evidence-based practice in health sciences guide.